robusta-dev/robusta/docs/how-it-works/architecture.rst

 Architecture
 ==================

-Robusta runs in-cluster as two Kubernetes deployments
+The base installation for Robusta runs in-cluster as two Kubernetes deployments

 * robusta-forwarder - Connects to the APIServer and monitors Kubernetes changes.
 Forwards them to robusta-runner.
 * robusta-runner - Receives all events, evaluates playbooks, sends notifications